-High arch is an arch that is raised more than normal.
+High arch is a foot arch that is raised more than normal.
 The arch runs from the toes to the heel on the bottom of the foot.
 It is also called pes cavus.

 High arch is the opposite of flat feet.